Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *  **Display Assets/Devices:** Display Assets/Devices in tree structure mode.It also supports child devices/assets.

+*  **Display Assets/Devices in Tree Structure:** We can expand and collapse the devices and assets using the tree structure.

+*  **Display Assets/Devices in Tree Structure:** Configurable Paginations and also option to set default page size.You can change the page size in the UI also

 *  **Configurable Columns:** User can choose what to display in each page of tiles from available list and also option to display custom field.

 *  **Dashboard Settings (App Builder only):** Ability to navigate to dashboard by providing dashboard Id.

-*  **Custom Icon:**  Select and upload the icon for the device where default image is not available
+*  **Custom Icon:**  Select and upload the icon for the device where default image is not available.

 ## Prerequisites: